 We use pigs to aerate our bedding under the cattle, too.
 We call them “pigaerators.”
 The sheer petroleum, machinery, and driving time we’d need to do this without pigs is enormous.
 Pigs do it for fun; we don’t have to drive them, start them, fix them, or drain their oil.
 They gain value while doing all this work, unlike machinery, which depreciates.
 If you throw up an electric fence around a bramble patch and feed pigs on the thorns, they’ll root out the nasty briars and turn the patch into nice pasture.
 To do that with human labor and machinery seems barbaric and wasteful.
 Technology has nothing on a pig.

+How about sheep and goats?
 We use them like biological weed eaters around the farmstead and in the outer fields.
 With electric netting, we can create any configuration imaginable and move these critters from spot to spot.
 They eat everything they can reach, leaving behind marvelously nutritious droppings, which are delectable for earthworms.
 Goats strip off every thorn on thistles.
 They wade happily into multiflora roses and completely defoliate them.

 In fire-prone areas, some landowners now pay for sheep and goats to control biomass instead of bringing in a fire-risky engine and whirling blade that could hit a rock and cause a spark.
 Fire control with sheep and goats is gaining popularity in arid urban areas, providing a whole new entrepreneurial opportunity for modern farmers.